-Deer ticks and dog ticks are tiny bugs most likely found in shady, damp, brushy, wooded, or grassy areas, even your own backyard.
-Ticks can bite you and spread diseases like Lyme disease, Tularemia, and Rocky Mountain spotted fever.
+Deer ticks and dog ticks are tiny bugs most likely found in shady, damp, brushy, wooded, or grassy areas...even your own backyard.
+If a human gets bitten by a tick, it can spread diseases like Lyme disease, Tularemia, and Rocky Mountain spotted fever.

 Mosquitoes can transmit germs when they bite.
 In Massachusetts, the diseases linked to mosquitoes are West Nile virus (WNV) and eastern equine encephalitis (EEE) virus.

-You are the best form of prevention against possible Mosquito and Tick-borne diseases
+You are the best form of prevention against possible mosquito and mick-borne diseases.

 The Massachusetts Department of Public Health and Gloucester Health Department strongly recommend that residents and visitors take the following precautions when being active outdoors: